torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 There are obviously schools with high rankings that are good schools for CS.
 Carnegie Mellon is top ranked and clearly an excellent school for CS.
-But do not confuse correlation for causation.
+But high ranking not a necessary nor sufficient condition.
 I know plenty of schools lower ranked than NYU that provide a far better CS education.

 ## Data Science